papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

 It's important to note that Grafana is deployed with default admin access.

 !!! note
-    When network operations cease—either by halting a running spawn with Ctrl+C or upon completion of the test—Zombienet automatically removes all associated pods.
+    When network operations cease —either by halting a running spawn with Ctrl+C or upon completion of the test— Zombienet automatically removes all associated pods.

 ### Local

 #### Requirements

 The Zombienet local provider, also referred to as native, enables you to run nodes as local processes in your environment.
 You must have the necessary binaries for your network (such as `polkadot` and `polkadot-parachain`).
 These binaries should be available in your PATH, allowing Zombienet to spawn the nodes as local processes.

 To install the necessary binaries, you can use the Zombienet CLI command: